LISTENING

 Questions 1-4

-The reading passage contains 5 paragraphs A - E
+The reading passage contains 5 paragraphs A - E.

 Which paragraph discusses the following information?
 Write the correct letter, A-E.

 …………..
-1. The growth in the time children spend indoors.
+1. A survey concerning the time children spend indoors.

 …………..
 2. The increase in the use of electronic devices.